starostka/02476-mlops/reports/README.md

 > Answer:

-**DID NOT SEE THE COMMENT - SO I HAVE FILLED IT OUT AS IT IS NOW - WE CAN ALWAYS CHANGE** We have used the cookiecutter template as the foundation of our the structure of this project.
+We have used the cookiecutter template as the foundation of our the structure of this project.
 The main folder is the src folder, which contains several subfolders.
 The src/models folder contains the python code for our model.
 This is both the model class but also the training, prediction and evaluation scripts for our model.
 The src/data folder creates our dataset and saves it to the data/ folder.
 The src/features folder is not used and could have been deleted.
-We have extended the src/ folder to also contain src/server, src/utilities and src/visualization folders.
+We have extended the src/ folder to also contain src/server and src/utilities.
 We have created a test/ folder at the root, which contains all the unittests for primarily the statements in the src/ folder.
 The data/, models/ and reports/ folder have been used as intended by the template with one twist: as our dataset, the Cora citation graph, is a benchmark dataset we only save the processed data in data/processed as the Pytorch-Geometric library takes care of the cleaning and processing of the data.

 ### Question 6